hopandfork/hopandfork.github.io/_drafts/my-vimrc-explained.md

 ---
 layout: post
 title: "Configuring ViM: my .vimrc explained"
-categories: Linux Programming
+categories: Configuration Programming
 author: gabriele_russorusso
 comments: true
 ---

 [ViM](http://www.vim.org) is one of the most popular text editors on Linux.
-If you are a programer and you haven't ever used it, you should probably give it a try (after reading a primer like [this](https://danielmiessler.com/study/vim/#gs.944UoJI)).
+If you are a programmer and you haven't ever used it, you should probably give it a try (after reading a primer like [this](https://danielmiessler.com/study/vim/#gs.944UoJI)).
 ViM is extremely powerful and has got a lot of awesome features.
 However, some of them are not enabled by default, so a good configuration can make the